thirumurthis/Learnings/postgres/blog_notes.md

-### Installing Postgres DB with Backup configured in minio in KIND cluster
+## Deploy Postgres DB with Backup data to Minio configured in KIND cluster

-- This article have included the information to install Postgres db in KinD cluster.
-The configuration enabled backup and to back the Postgres DB we use Minio (s3 compliant) service.
+This article details deploying Postgres DB in KinD cluster with Backup configuration enabled.
+The data will be backed up in S3 compatible store in this case Minio.

-- In order to access the Minio from host machine with self-signed certificate we also install Cert manager and Apisix. the Apisix acts as a Gateway API.
+Along with Postgres DB, additionally cert-manager and Apisix is deployed so the APIs could be accessed from the host machine.
+With cert-manger self-signed certificate is configured so APIs could be accessible with `https`.

-- The Postgres operator UI is also deployed but it is not used for cluster creation, we use the manfiest to install the Postgres DB cluster in KIND.
+Note:- The Postgres operator UI is configured but but it is not used for cluster creation, we use the manifest to deploy the Postgres DB cluster.

-Pre-requisities:
+### Pre-requisites:

-  - Docker Desktop
+* Docker Desktop
-  - KIND CLI
+* KIND CLI
-  - Helm CLI
+* Helm CLI
-  - Kubectl CLI
+* Kubectl CLI

-#### Summary
+### Steps to deploy different component

-  - Create Kind Cluster
+* Create Kind Cluster
-  - Deploy the cert manager
+* Deploy the cert manager
-  - Deploy the Apisix
+* Deploy the Apisix
-  - Deploy the Minio
+* Deploy the Minio
-  - Deploy the Postgres
+* Deploy the Postgres

-### KIND cluster
+### Create KinD cluster

-- Below is the configuration of KinD cluster used,
+* Below is the KinD cluster configuration used to deploy in Docker desktop

 ```yaml
 # file name: kind-cluster.yaml
 kind: Cluster